cambridgeltl/bio-simverb/README.md

 # bio-simverb
 This repository contains the evaluation datasets for the paper Bio-SimVerb and Bio-SimLex: Wide-coverage Evaluation Sets of Word Similarity in Biomedicine by Billy Chiu, Sampo Pyysalo and Anna Korhonen.

+## 0. Bio-SimVerb and Bio-SimLex:
+The evaluation datasets created in this paper can be download via: https://drive.google.com/file/d/0BzMCqpcgEJgiZXNIWjhGRmQxRUU/view

 There are two evaluations mentioned in this paper:

 ## 1. For intrinsic evaluation: (folder: wvlib):